cellml/libcellml/docs/reference/inform/inform7.rst

         <import xlink:href="series_approx_of_pi.cellml" xmlns:xlink="http://www.w3.org/1999/xlink">
           <component component_ref="GregoryLeibnizApproximator" name="pi calculator!"/>
         </import>

       </model>

     3) **The component_ref attribute**.
 This must be a valid CellML identifier (see :ref:`Data representation formats in CellML<spec_data_representation>`).
     It also has to actually exist as a :code:`component` in the given :code:`href` location!
-Neither of the imports below are not permitted:
+Neither of the imports below are permitted:

     .. code-block:: xml

       <model name="circle">

         <!-- This component_ref name does not exist at in the file specified -->
         <import xlink:href="series_approx_of_pi.cellml" xmlns:xlink="http://www.w3.org/1999/xlink">
           <component component_ref="I_dont_exist" name="pi_calculator"/>